 Sometimes simply isn’t time to get passports using normal channels.
 Passport processing time can take as long as 6 to 8 weeks.
-For description of processing time and potential delays, see Successful Travelling Begins with a Passport .
+For a description of processing time and potential delays, see Successful Travelling Begins with a Passport .

 Notably, there can be some meaningful hoops to jump through before successfully procuring a passport for kids.
-Any deviations from that default procedure requires some more hoops.
+Any deviations from that default procedure require some more hoops.
 Check out the State Department rules for applying for passports for kids under 16 for details.

-Also, most people don’t need to access their passport every day, and they may not discover that it is lost, misplaced or expired until shortly before they are scheduled to leave.
+Also, most people don’t need to access their passport every day, and they may not discover that it is lost, misplaced, or expired until shortly before they are scheduled to leave.
 Sometimes folks don’t have access to the required paperwork – such as ongoing adoption proceedings or foster care situations.
-Or, sometimes an outstanding tax bill or other legal obligations can prevent issuance of a passport.
+Or, sometimes an outstanding tax bill or other legal obligations can prevent the issuance of a passport.

 Finally, plain old money can be a hurdle.
 The standard fees for passports are $135 /per adult and $105 per child.
 If you want expedited treatment (meaning 2-3 weeks) an additional $60 charge per passport applies.
 See State Department website for more details.
 At $100+ a pop, for a large family whose kids aren’t likely to use a passport again before it expires — other options seem much more attractive.

-In contrast, you very likely have copies of your birth certificates on hand, as well as government issued photo i.d. for the adults in your family.
+In contrast, you very likely have copies of your birth certificates on hand, as well as government-issued photo i.d. for the adults in your family.
 And, even if you have to get new copies of birth certificates, those fees will be substantially less than the passport fees described above.